sysprog21/rv32emu/docs/syscall.md

 such as file operations, network communication, and memory management.
 System calls are essential for performing privileged operations that applications can not directly execute, ensuring a secure and controlled environment.
-To directly interact with system calls without relying on external libraries, programmers can invoke them from assembler programs.
+To directly interact with system calls without relying on external libraries, programmers can invoke them from assembly programs.
 For a comprehensive list of available system calls and detailed information about their usage, see [`man 2 syscalls`](http://man7.org/linux/man-pages/man2/syscalls.2.html).

 ## System Calls in C